herbsjs/herbsjs.github.io/docs/entity/features.md

 `Boolean`: true or false

-`Date`: represents a single moment in time in a platform-independent format.
+`Date`: represents a single moment in time in a platform-independent format

+`Object`: the Object class represents a generic reference value type

 ```javascript
 const User =